Auburn Truck Accident Lawyer

 Because trucking companies are so quick to act, having an attorney on your side as soon as you possibly can is important when seeking payment for trucking accident damages.
 It’s also important to have a lawyer who has had plenty of experience representing trucking accident victims and knows how to best prevent companies from disclaiming responsibility.

 To learn more about why you may want to consider a lawsuit for your truck accident injuries, you can watch the following video:Understanding Trucking Litigation

 An Auburn truck accident lawyer should have extensive knowledge of trucking litigation and related legal issues.
 Trucking collisions lawsuits are different from suits involving passenger vehicles partly because there are federal and state regulations that drivers and trucking companies have to follow.
 These regulations are meant to keep truckers alert and safe and to ensure that trucks are well-maintained and operating correctly.
 Violating these regulations means that trucking companies are putting the lives of others at risk.

 The main regulatory agency that institutes these regulations for trucks and truckers crossing state borders is the Federal Motor Carrier Safety Administration.
 In California, the Department of Transportation serves as the regulatory agency that oversees commercial trucks.Common Negligent Trucking Behaviors

 I would not claim that most commercial truck drivers are negligent drivers.
 Most truck drivers are committed to driving their vehicles safely and follow all of the regulations that they are supposed to.
 However, all it takes is one negligent trucker who disregards safety regulations to cause a serious and even fatal accident.
 The trucking accidents that we hear about on the news are usually caused by drivers who neglect to follow safety regulations.

 Often, companies aim to keep expenses low and profits high by pushing unrealistic schedules on their drivers.
 When drivers are pressured to keep an unrealistic schedule, they often don’t get enough time to rest, and driving for long stretches of time with little sleep can affect the brain in a way similar to driving under the influence of alcohol or drugs.

-Some of the common negligent behaviors that cause truck accidents involve the below:
+Some of the common negligent behaviors that cause truck accidents include: